-The FUTURE FWD Scholarship has been created to advance equality and inclusion in graphic design education.
-The £30,000 scholarship provides material costs and living expenses for a student over the three year BA Graphic Communication Design degree at Central Saint Martins, University of The Arts London, as well as access to mentorship throughout the course and a paid internship opportunity with one of the studios.
+The FUTURE FWD scholarship has been created to advance equality and inclusion in graphic design education.
+The £30,000 scholarship provides material costs and living expenses for a student studying Graphic Design, as well as access to mentorship throughout their course and a paid internship opportunity with one of the studios.

-The FUTURE FWD Scholarship is supported by design studios Zak Group, Pentagram and Some Days.
+The scholarship is supported by design studios Zak Group, Pentagram, Some Days and Fraser Muggeridge.

 Zak Group is a design office.
 Its work focuses on identity and creative direction for people, institutions and brands guiding the trajectory of contemporary culture.
 By visualising strategy and articulating core values, it creates connections with global audiences.
 Founded in 2005 and headquartered in London, the office initiates ideas for its creative partners.
 Guided by a belief in the necessity of cultural expression, Zak Group uses design as a masterkey to build bridges between ideas, disciplines and people.